harry1576/azure-industry-project/README.md

 - First I created a directory for the Company and created an IAM user.
 - I then created two resource groups one called cotiss-website and the other called budget-notification.
 - I set the budget limit to $8 and setup alerts for when the actual spending exceeds 80% of this or the forecasted exceeds 90%.
-- I then configured the AZ CLI but using the command `az login` within my local terminal.
+- I then configured the AZ CLI by using the command `az login` within my local terminal.

 ## Web Hosting Basics